PaulBatchelor/sndkit/README.md

 # sndkit
-sndkit is a sonic toolkit for everywhere.
+sndkit is a sonic toolkit for everyone.